|Overall||Art||Animation||Character Design||Music||Series Story||Episode Story||Reviewer|

 Araburu Kisetsu no Otome-domo yo

 Each of the girls has her own peculiar problem with coming of age and dealing with sexuality.
 Sonezaki has a reputation as an unattractive female nerd, while blond-haired Sugawara(?) is, if anything, too attractive.
 Hongo feels she needs some sexual experience in order to be a successful author, while Mo-Chin has yet to feel any attraction to the opposite sex when she is thrust into a fairly adult situation.
 And Kazusa doesn't know what to do as she discovers Izumi has become interested in girls.
-Episode two didn't thrill me as much as episode one had, but episode three was great fun.
-I must admit that while fun, the bulk of the show doesn't seem as intriguing as episode one did.
-Perhaps what disappoints me a little is that the theme of these girls valiantly resisting the onset of sexuality--which would be unusual and original--seems to have been largely forgotten.
+I must admit that, while fun, the bulk of the show didn't seem as intriguing as episode one had.
+Perhaps what disappointed me a little is that the theme of these girls valiantly resisting the onset of sexuality--which would be unusual and original--seemed to be largely forgotten.
 They could have decided that romance is just something that your DNA tells you to do, not something you choose via free will, and therefore they will fight it.
-At any rate, I think Hongo's romance is the one that interests me the most--she takes an aggressive approach, but clearly has some vulnerabilities as a young virgin.
+But maybe nobody but me would have found that approach to be intriguing.
+At any rate, I think Hongo's romance was the one that interested me the most--she takes an aggressive approach, but clearly has some vulnerabilities as a young virgin.
 She is spited when she discovers that her internet boyfriend is in fact a person she knows and does not get along with all that well, which is titillating.
 The other girls' romances seem relatively tame in comparison.
-She may be a little too aggressive, as I find myself sympathizing with her intended boyfriend rather than with her.
+Hongo may be a little too aggressive, however, as I found myself sympathizing with the boyfriend that she alternately loves and hates more than with her.
+In general, I found myself having a hard time keeping track of where each girl's love life stood at the moment, because they weren't really exciting enough to stick in my memory.
+When episode nine began and Kazusa was in a blissful mood, I couldn't remember why she would feel that way and was sure that at any moment she would wake up and realize it was all a dream.
+Things get to the point where several of the girls might just have sex for the first time, but it didn't seem all that tense and I wasn't on the edge of my seat, wondering 'will she or won't she?'.
+Something seemed missing from the story and my interest had flagged somewhat.